-At year-end Radius Credit Union is now down to 5 bare lots in the Moose Jaw Condo development.
-We currently have these listed for sale with a realtor in Moose Jaw.
-Total amount in foreclosed property at year end was \$100,000.00.
-We are hopeful to have these lots sold in 2024.
+At year-end Radius Credit Union is still holding 5 serviced lots in the Moose Jaw Condo development.
+We did receive a mortgage insurance payment from our insurer, CUMIS, that reduced the holding value of the property to \$17.0 thousand.
+We currently have these for sale with a realtor in Moose Jaw.
+The total amount of foreclosed property at year end was \$17,000.00.
+We are hopeful to have these lots sold in 2025.